What is the difference between store-bought and custom mouth guards?

 Store-bought Mouth guard

 - Doesn’t fit as well

 - Better than nothing

 Riverside Heights Dental Centre are authorized providers of Under Armour mouth guards for high-impact sports.
+We have also written an article about the unique protection of Under Armour mouth guards during sport activities.
 Contact us for more information and to book a fitting today.